 The University of Maryland Medical Center suggests that certain tests can determine the cause of the hypoxia, which can usually be diagnosed based on the person’s medical history and a physical exam.
 These include angiograms, blood tests, CT scans, echocardiograms, electrocardiograms, evoked potentials (tests that determine whether certain sensations such as vision and touch reach the brain) and magnetic resonance imaging (MRI).

 If your newborn child suffered birth hypoxia injuries due to a doctor or hospital’s negligence , you may be entitled to compensation.
 Seeking the guidance of an experienced attorney is vital in protecting your rights.
-Contact Andrew Barovick for the representation you deserve.
+Contact Barovick Law for the representation you deserve.
 Call (914) 761-1133.